outofcoffee/imposter/docs/steps.md

 # Steps

 Imposter can perform multiple operations when it receives a request.
 These are called Steps.
-You can add multiple steps to a resource, calling external systems, running scripts and using [stores](./stores.md).
+You can add multiple steps, including calling external systems, running scripts and using [stores](./stores.md).

 Steps can use data from the request, stores, or the output of previous steps.
 Step outputs can be used in mock responses, such as in a [response template](./templates.md), or to drive conditional logic.